WYWM Logo

 “We love that WYWM’s solution has diversity built in from the start.
 It’s not a bolt-on.
 It’s not an afterthought.
 It’s the whole purpose of the program.
 That’s what made them stand out to us,” said Julie.

 “WYWM’s model is completely different from what we’re used to,” Julie pointed out.
 “Normally, we’d go to a recruitment partner with a list of skills we need and they bring us candidates - most of which come with long and robust CVs.
-So to be presented with a company that’s saying ‘someone might have no technology experience but they have the aptitude and potential to be fantastic in this role’ is a new and disruptive approach.”
+WYWM challenged that thinking — demonstrating that with the right assessment and training, individuals without prior digital experience can thrive in technical roles.”

 One of Atos’ first placements was Alice Aumonier.
 After being a military dependent for 10 years, Alice found herself stagnating in her career as a nurse and unable to move professions due to lack of experience.
 But after going through the WYWM program, she’s now training as a Full Stack Developer and will soon be joining the Atos team.